BrickBot/brickEmu/README.md

 file named rom.srec in SREC format.
 You can get a program that extracts the image from the [getROM project](https://github.com/BrickBot/getROM).

+A ROM image written from scratch is now included; however, if you want a more precise emulation, you can remove rom.bin and put the original ROM image into rom.srec (in SREC format), or rom.bin (in binary format).

 ```shell
 cd brickemu
 make